The Gibraltar Study Circle was formed in 1975 for the benefit of both advanced and novice, collectors of the Colony and now has over 90 members.

 The Gibraltar Study Circle also offers an Exchange Packet (in UK) covering all aspects of the philately of Gibraltar.
 This allows members an inexpensive way of obtaining more common material, and at the same time an outlet for their surplus covers, stationery or stamps.

-In the almost thirty nine years since it was founded, the Gibraltar Study Circle has been of great benefit to many collectors worldwide, and gives a warm welcome to new members wherever they may live.
+In the almost forty five years since it was founded, the Gibraltar Study Circle has been of great benefit to many collectors worldwide, and gives a warm welcome to new members wherever they may live.

 Details of membership can be obtained from:-